goodform/valkey-json/design.md

-# ReJSON Module Design
+# ValkeyJSON Module Design

 ## Abstract

-The purpose of this module is to provide native support for JSON documents stored in Redis, allowing users to:
+The purpose of this module is to provide native support for JSON documents stored in Valkey, allowing users to:

 1. Store a JSON blob
-2. Manipulate just a part of the json object without retrieving it to the client
+2. Manipulate just a part of the JSON object without retrieving it to the client
 3. Retrieve just a portion of the object as JSON

-Later on, we can use the inernal object implementation in this module to produce similar modules for other serialization formats, namely XML and BSON.
+Later on, we can use the internal object implementation in this module to produce similar modules for other serialization formats, namely XML and BSON.

 ## Design Considerations